WHSnyder/Brickthrough/README.md

 ## Future directions

 * After spending most of October surveying papers on SotA pose estimation algorithms/networks I came to the conclusion that estimating explicit 2D-3D correspondence would be the most realistic approach.
-Fully deep-learned pose estimation pipelines such as OcclusionNet or PoseCNN were far too bulky/confusing to work with or understand and lighter networks such as KeypointNet didn't seem robust enough to heavy occlusion/textureless surfaces.
+Fully deep-learned pose estimation pipelines such as <a href="https://github.com/dineshreddy91/Occlusion_Net">OcclusionNet</a> or <a href="https://github.com/yuxng/PoseCNN">PoseCNN</a> were far too bulky/confusing to work with and lighter networks such as KeypointNet didn't seem robust enough to heavy occlusion/textureless surfaces.
 In the near future I would love to experiment with estimating dense correspondence with some kind of hierarchical FCN approach or a graph-based model as seen in OcclusionNet.

 * Training a depth map estimator.